 Jack Russell Terriers

-This breed is also known to chase cats unless the cat stands up to this little bully.
-Note that most terrier breeds just do not tolerate other pets –they will chase them, nip them and generally harass them.
+The Jack Russell Terrier breed is also known to chase cats unless the cat stands up to this little bully.
+Note that most terrier breeds just do not tolerate other pets – they will chase them, nip them and generally harass them.
 So do not buy or adopt terriers if you have a cat at home.

 Wirehaired Pointing Griffon